mattermost/docs/source/deployment/mobile-app-deployment.rst

 This guide provides foundational information necessary when developing a plan for a proof of concept and/or enterprise mobile deployment.

-It will not include technical implementation guidance.
+It does not include technical implementation guidance.
 Links to relevant documentation are included however.

 By the end of this guide you should have an understanding of the high-level requirements for a successful Mattermost mobile deployment.